Bitcoin Latinum Self Reported Market Cap Hits $76.81 Million (LTNM)

-Bitcoin Latinum (LTNM) traded up 1.5% against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on July 31st.
-One Bitcoin Latinum token can now be purchased for about $3.33 or 0.00011398 BTC on popular exchanges.
-Bitcoin Latinum has a total market capitalization of $76.81 million and approximately $35,395.99 worth of Bitcoin Latinum was traded on exchanges in the last day.
-Over the last week, Bitcoin Latinum has traded 1.1% higher against the U.S. dollar.
+Bitcoin Latinum (LTNM) traded 0.2% lower against the US dollar during the one day period ending at 21:00 PM ET on August 3rd.
+In the last week, Bitcoin Latinum has traded 6.1% higher against the US dollar.
+Bitcoin Latinum has a total market capitalization of $76.81 million and approximately $5,316.02 worth of Bitcoin Latinum was traded on exchanges in the last day.
+One Bitcoin Latinum token can currently be purchased for about $3.48 or 0.00011899 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.